Bury the Hatchet (album): Album cover

 The album cover, which was designed by Storm Thorgerson, depicts a naked man being watched by a giant eye in a barren landscape.
-The picture was taken in Oljato-Monument Valley, Arizona, and was later featured on Pitchforks list of "The Worst Record Covers of All Time", which stated "Storm Thorgerson's artwork fluctuates between the iconic and the inane.
-This one falls into the latter category."
-Thorgerson also designed the cover for their 2001 album Wake Up and Smell the Coffee.
+The picture was taken in Oljato-Monument Valley, Arizona.
 The vinyl edition's cover differs, with the nude man and the giant eye in an alternate desert setting, but the original cover pictures are used on the record labels.
 The back cover shows the man turned around, shouting at the eye.

+The album cover was later featured on Pitchforks list of "The Worst Record Covers of All Time", which stated "Storm Thorgerson's artwork fluctuates between the iconic and the inane.
+This one falls into the latter category."

+Thorgerson also designed the cover for the band's 2001 album Wake Up and Smell the Coffee.